 The King's College Education Department has an assessment system that collects and analyzes data on applicant qualifications, candidate and graduate performance, and unit operations to evaluate and improve the unit and its programs.
 King's faculty and local school faculty will use performance-based assessments to assess education students during courses, field experiences, and advisement sessions.
-To pass though the assessment "gates," students will also be expected to demonstrate satisfactory development of a teaching portfolio (as determined by the student's advisor during advisement sessions), earn a "C" or better in all education classes, and meet other requirements outlined in the Teacher Education Handbook.
-In order to be considered a program completer, students will be required to take the appropriate PRAXIS II tests during their final semester at King's.
+To pass though the assessment "gates," students will also be expected to demonstrate satisfactory development of a teaching portfolio, earn a "C" or better in all education classes, and meet other requirements outlined in the Teacher Education Handbook.
+In order to be considered a program completer, students will be required to take the appropriate PRAXIS II or PECT tests during their final semester at King's.
 Students may earn a non-certifying education degree that will not lead to certification or to "program completion."

-Basic Requirements
+Basic Requirements for Certification